exercism/go/exercises/connect/README.md

 computes the winner (or lack thereof).
 Note that all games need not be "fair".
 (For example, players may have mismatched piece counts.)

-The boards look like this (with spaces added for readability, which won't be in the representation passed to your code):
+The boards look like this:

 ```text
 .
 O .
 X .